FireChickenProductivity/TalonVoiceSettingsConfigurablePop/README.md

 When this is set to 3, the pop action calls the action stored in the user.fire_chicken_pop_string setting.

+user.fire_chicken_pop_disabled_by_eye_tracker theoretically disables these settings configurable pop when the eye tracker is active and the setting is non-zero.
+I am currently unable to test this as I do not have an eye tracker.
+Please tell me of this works if you can test it.

 # Examples
 Each example shows the code to put in a talon file to get the desired result.
 ## Press Right With Kindle in Command Mode